Redneck Revolt

-Redneck Revolt was an American political group that organizes predominantly among working-class people.
-The group supports gun rights and members often openly carry firearms.
-Its political positions are anti-capitalist, anti-racist and anti-fascist.
+Redneck Revolt was an American political activist organization that organized predominantly among working-class people.
+The group supported gun rights and members often openly carried firearms.
+Its political positions were anti-capitalist, anti-racist and anti-fascist.
 Founded in Kansas in 2009, members were present at several protests against Donald Trump and against the far-right in 2017.
 According to its official website, the organization disbanded in 2019.

 Background

 Redneck Revolt was founded in 2009, partly in response to the perceived contradictions of the Tea Party movement, as an offshoot of the John Brown Gun Club, a firearms training and community defense project that was itself founded in Lawrence, Kansas, in 2004.
 Founding member Dave Strano was previously part of the Kansas Mutual Aid Network which was involved in organizing protests against the Republican National Convention in 2004, in relation to which he and others began to train with firearms and engage in Second Amendment advocacy.
 In the early 2000s, John Brown Gun Club members operated anti-racist stalls at gun shows in Kansas.
 The John Brown Gun Club sought to "demystify" firearms and to distinguish their commitment to community self-defense from clandestine groups that advocated guerrilla warfare.
 Its first major mobilization was a protest against the 2005 national conference of the Minuteman Project.

 Following a hiatus, the group was re-formed as a national organization in summer 2016, using both the Redneck Revolt and John Brown Gun Club names, with the intention of responding to the growth of right-wing populism, particularly among rural, working-class white people.

 The group attributes their use of the word "redneck" to the time of the Coal Wars, a series of labor disputes in the United States occurring from around 1890 to around 1930, when the word became popular among coal-miners.
 The use of the term is also intended as a form of subversion or reappropriation.
 The group's name also refers to the 1921 Battle of Blair Mountain and the red bandanas worn by members emulate those worn by striking coal-miners during that conflict.
 A member has said that the group tries "to acknowledge the ways we've made mistakes and bought into white supremacy and capitalism, but also give ourselves an environment in which it's OK to celebrate redneck culture".

 Their political influences include the 19th-century abolitionist John Brown, the Young Patriots Organization the Deacons for Defense and Justice and the Rainbow Coalition, an alliance formed in Chicago in the 1960s between the Black Panther Party, Young Lords and the Young Patriots.
 The group sees itself as part of a tradition of white working-class "rebellion against tyranny and oppression".